-The actuary estimated the surplus of the Fund at the 31 March 2022 valuation was £373m and the funding level to be 123%.
+The most recent actuarial valuation undertaken as at 31 March 2022 covers the financial assumptions for 2023/24.
+The actuary estimated the surplus of the Fund at the 2022 valuation was £373m and the funding level to be 123%.

 The contribution rates are made of two values, the Primary and Secondary rate.
 The Primary rate is the payroll weighted average of the underlying individual employer primary rates and the Secondary rate is the total of the underlying individual employer Secondary rates (before applying any pre-payment or capitalisation of future contributions).